sarjus/OODP-KTU-Java-Source-Codes/README.md

 # Java-Programming
-This Repository is made to help students in preparing thier different courses in Java
+This Repository is made to help students in preparing their different courses in Java